fortrabbit/blog/the-story-of-our-new-write-protection-feature.md

 ---
 title: New write protection
 author: fl
-excerpt: Abot a new security feature.
+intro: Abot a new security feature.
 created: 2013-03-21
 tag:
   - chronicles